About Bariatric Weight Loss Surgery

 Weight loss surgery, also known as bariatric surgery, is a proven method of achieving long-term weight loss in morbidly obese patients.
 The operation is not a cure.
 Rather, it is a "tool" that can help people who are ready to make the necessary lifestyle, behavioral and dietary changes to gain control of their health, improve their quality of life and extend their expected life span.

-Three Surgical Options
+Two Surgical Options

 The current standard by which other weight loss operations are measured.
 In this procedure, a small stomach pouch is created that bypasses a portion of the small intestine.
 This restricts the amount of food you can eat and the calories your body can absorb.
 Learn more »